 Demand is growing among men for varicose vein removal treatment, with as many as 56% reported as suffering from the condition.
 The treatments listed above are suitable for men and women alike so if you are suffering with varicose veins it is best to seek the advice of a professional.

 Maintaining your results couldn’t be easier.
 A healthy diet, exercise and light-support socks should be all that’s required.
 Additionally, about one in 15 patients see a recurrence of varicose veins within 10 years following surgery.

 Everyone's treatment plant is tailored to their own individual needs.
 With 0% finance options available, you can find a treatment plan to suit you.
+The initial consultation for varicose veins will cost £200 and includes a Venous Duplex Ultrasound scan.
 For more information, we would be delighted if you wanted to arrange a consultation with us.
 You can call the Helpline for free and professional advice on 0800 917 4922.
 Guide prices are available here.

 For directions simply click on the links below to see directions from our most popular locations: